-I still remember the days when carnivals would wander in and out of America’s small towns every summer.
-Rickety roller coasters, face-painting, acrobatic performances, games of luck and skill, and icky-sweet sticky cotton candy in pastel shades of pink and blue were just a few of the welcome diversions the traveling band provided.
-My favorite ride was always a toss-up between the Swings and the Ferris Wheel, but what carnival would be complete without its resident Fortune Teller?
+I remember the days when carnivals would wander in and out of America’s small towns bringing rickety roller coasters, acrobats, games of luck and skill, and icky-sweet sticky cotton candy in pastel shades of pink and blue.
+My favorite ride was a toss-up between the Swings and the Ferris Wheel.
+But what carnival would be complete without its resident Fortune Teller?

-Suddenly an attractive middle-aged woman of Eastern European descent steps up to the table.
+An attractive middle-aged woman of Eastern-European descent steps out of the shadows.
 Her clothing resembles the same brightly colored material as the tent, explaining why you didn’t notice her before.
-A long auburn braid intertwined with colorful ribbons and shimmering gemstones is arranged artfully atop the woman’s head.
-Unnaturally long black lashes frame her bright blue eyes and beneath the thick layer of makeup you discern strong cheekbones and a wise expression.
+Twisted and secured atop her head is a long auburn braid intertwined with colorful ribbons and shimmering gemstones.
+Unnaturally long black lashes frame her bright deep eyes and beneath the thick layer of makeup you discern strong cheekbones.

 I have lived in this town all my life, you think to yourself, you are the traveler here.
 Without taking her gaze from yours, she reaches for the deck of cards.
 You watch, mesmerized, as long delicate fingers covered in gold and silver rings deftly begin to shuffle.
-Then, as if in response to your unspoken thought, the Gypsy replies, “We all travel different paths in this life, some with the feet, others with the mind.
+The cards seem to flow like water in her hands.
+As if in response to your unspoken thought, the Gypsy says, “We all travel different paths in this life, some with the feet, others with the mind.
 I can see that along either, you will go far.”
-The cards move through her hands like water as you digest her words.
-You have the sudden sensation that your mind is an open book.
-A shiver of trepidation runs down your spine.
-What secrets has the Gypsy already unearthed from your past, and what message of doom will the cards tell of your future?
+You have the sudden sensation that your mind is an open book and a shiver of trepidation runs down your spine.

-The realization of your mistake dawns.
-“S-s-sorry, wrong tent!” is all the reply you can manage.
-Without another word, you turn and stagger outside, relieved to find yourself in the blinding sunlight once more.
+“S-s-sorry, wrong tent!” you croak weakly.
+Without another word, you stagger outside, relieved to find yourself in the blinding sunlight once more.
 As your heartbeat returns to its normal rhythm, you cannot resist looking back through the dark opening.
-For an instant, you glimpse the Gypsy’s cobalt eyes dancing in a flare of candlelight.
+There you glimpse the Gypsy’s cobalt eyes dancing wildly in a flare of candlelight.
 What must it be like to cast spells, read minds and see the future? you wonder.
-Then you remind yourself that magic is impossible.
-Shaking off a vague feeling of loss, you slowly make your way to the merry-go-’round.
+Then you remind yourself that magic is impossible – a fairytale for children.
+You shake off a vague feeling of loss and slowly make your way to the merry-go-’round.

-The circuitous path that led me to reading Tarot cards spanned some forty-plus years.
+My path to the Tarot spanned some forty-plus years.
 As a young child I had often seen strange things in the night.
-These visions were followed by inexplicable occurrences and coincidences that began in high school and continue to this day.
+These visions were followed by inexplicable coincidences that began in high school and continue to this day.
 You can read more about one such experience here.

-Sometime in the ’90’s, I experienced a spiritual awakening that brought me into the world of forth-telling and even fore-telling.
-There was a day when I could walk into a Starbucks and get some tidbit of information about every person inside just by looking at them and concentrating.
-What I knew usually came in the form of pictures and occasional words.
-The church called my gift ‘prophecy’.
-Instinctively I knew that this sort of invasion was not something to be practiced on the unsuspecting so I effectively shut down my ability to ‘see’ for the next twenty years.
+In the mid-’90’s, I had a spiritual awakening that brought me into the world of forth-telling and even fore-telling.
+There was a day when I could walk into a Starbucks and get some tidbit of information (pictures and occasional words) about every person inside.
+There were times when I could see where a person’s path would lead them, should they choose to remain committed to it.
+Instinctively I knew that this sort of invasion was not something to be practiced on the unsuspecting, so I shut down my ‘sight’ for the next twenty years.

-I came to realize that organized religion could not fill the empty space inside of me that longed for spiritual connection.
-And by the time I left Christianity behind, I also understood that religious beliefs are not a prerequisite to knowing that there is much more to the world than what our eyes can see, our ears can hear, what we can touch or smell or study.
-Even science is coming to understand this once more.
+At length I came to realize that organized religion could not fill the empty space inside of me that longed for spiritual connection.
+By the time I left Christianity behind, I understood that religious beliefs are not a prerequisite to knowing that there is much more to the world than what our eyes can see, our ears can hear, what we can touch or smell or study.